MjxSjx/CS50x/Week 1 - C/Notes.md

 ## The Integrated Development Environment (IDE) aka Text Editor
 Programs/tools that allow coding languages to operate and be understood for what they are Things like Notepad++ or VS Code.

 The top half of the IDE is where the code is written

-.js = files are understood as JavaScript
+*.js = files are understood as JavaScript
-.ts = files are understood as TypeScript
+*.ts = files are understood as TypeScript
-.py = files are understood as Python
+*.py = files are understood as Python
-.c = files are understood as C
+*.c = files are understood as C
+* and so on.

 ```
 #include <stdio.h>                                    printing hello, world in C